Skip to main content

 methodstringRequired.
 The HTTP method to use (GET, POST, PUT, DELETE).

 dataobjectOptional.
-Parameters sent to the server.
-By default, event parameters are sent, but you can include additional parameters using a custom object.
+Parameters to send along with the request.
+By default, parameters from the triggered event are sent, but you can add extra ones with a custom object.
 See the Example below.

 headersobjectOptional.
-The default header includes Content-Type set to application/json.
-Additional headers can be added via the customHeaders parameter.
+The default header is Content-Type set to application/json.
+Additional headers can be included via the customHeaders parameter.
 See the Example below.

 Response

-This method returns a promise, which may or may not include data based on the request.
+This method returns a promise that may include data depending on the request type.

-A promise resolves upon a successful request.
+The promise resolves on a successful request.
 If the request fails, an error is thrown.

-You can control the returned data and handle failed requests by using the catch method on the returned promise.
+You can customize the response handling.
+To manage errors, use the catch method on the returned promise.

 restDataProvider.send(url, method, data)